FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Requires PHP: 7.2.5
 Recommended PHP: 7.4
 Tested up to: 6.6
-Stable tag: 20.0.1
+Stable tag: 20.0.3

+Real security is stopping attackers dead, before they hack your site.
 Bad Bots Are Your #1 Security Threat.
-Real security is stopping attackers dead, before they hack your site.

 == Description ==

 ## Key Security Features At A Glance

-### Bad Bot Protection
+### *silent*CAPTCHA Bad Bot Protection

 Bad bots are you're #1 security threat.
-They account for 99.99% all WordPress security probes, attacks, injections, malware and vulnerability exploitation.
+They account for nearly all WordPress security probes, attacks, injections, malware and vulnerability exploitation.

-Malicious bots can't be bargained with, can't be reasoned with; they don't feel pity or remorse or fear, and they absolutely will not stop.

-Detecting them, and them blocking their access, is the key to powerful security that works.
-Prevention, when it comes to WordPress security, is cheaper, faster and much less stressful than **cure**
+Google reCAPTCHA and CloudFlare Turnstile are considered the best way to detect bots, but these along with all out CAPTCHAs interrupt the user experience.

+Shield's exclusive *silent*CAPTCHA detects bad bots and blocks them from taking any abusive actions on your site, like brute-force user login attacks and WP Comments SPAM.

+Prevention is key to your site security.

 ### Comprehensive Activity Log Coverage

-When something goes wrong, you need to know why.
-Shield's Activity Log module is a best-in-class logging appliance.
-It logs activity for every possible action by users and visitors, and even detects changes to your site, users, plugins and themes, when they occur directly on your database (outside of WordPress).
+Shield's has best-in-class logging that documents every WP action on your site.

+Unlike your current logging solution, Shield detects changes to your WordPress sites that occur directly on your database. e.g. by hackers that have infiltrated your defenses via an exposed vulnerability.

+No other WordPress security plugin does this.

-### Limit Login and Registration Forms Protection
+### Limit Login Attempts and Block Registration Forms SPAM

-Our exclusive bot detection technology is invisible to users and visitors, so you don't need any Google reCAPTCHA or CloudFlare Turnstile security addons on your site.
-Shield protects WordPress login, registration and lost password forms from brute force attacks, and eliminates user registration SPAM from bots.
+*silent*CAPTCHA technology is invisible to your visitors and protects your WordPress login, registration and lost password forms from brute force attacks, and eliminates user registration SPAM from bots.

+### User Session Theft Protection

+Shield can lock user session to browsers, or IP addresses.
+Combine with 2FA (below), you can protect your users from session theft and account theft.

-### Two-Factor Authentication for all users
+### Two-Factor Authentication (2FA) for all users

-Two-Factor Authentication is a key component of WordPress user security.
+Two-Factor Authentication is a crucial part of WordPress user security.
 It protects against account theft, takeover, and sharing.
-Shield supports email-based login code, Google/Microsoft/Lastpass Authenticator, Yubikey One-Time Passwords and U2F (ShieldPRO).
+Shield supports email-based login code, Google/Microsoft/Lastpass Authenticator, Yubikey One-Time Passwords and Passkeys (pro).

 ### Exclusive Security Admin Protection